 - At least two SATA hard drives or SSDs.
 (Note 1) (To ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
 (Note 2)

-- Windows setup disk.
+- · Windows setup disc.

-- · Motherboard driver disk.
+- · Motherboard driver disc.

-- · A USB thumb drive.
+- A USB thumb drive.